Road train: Dog-trailer (dog trailer)

 A dog-trailer (also called a pup) is a short trailer with a permanent dolly, with a single A-frame drawbar that fits into the Ringfeder or pintle hook on the rear of the truck or trailer in front, giving the whole unit two or more articulation points and very little roll stiffness.
 These are commonly used in Australia, particularly for end tipper applications like shown above.
 They are normally limited to a single dog trailer behind a short bodied (independently load carrying) truck with a standard length limit of 19 metres (20 under design permits).
 A quad dog trailer in combination with a bodied truck is able to carry more weight than a truck and single semi-trailer of the same length limit and access restrictions, as well as carrying two different materials as separate loads, such as with tipper bodies and fluid tankers.

+Truck and Double Dogs

+Example of a Truck and Double Dog (also known as a Rigid Combination).

+In certain states of Australia, a road train configuration consisting of a rigid truck towing two dog trailers is recognized and permitted on certain roads.
+This combination is commonly known as a Rigid Combination.
+Its permissible length can be up to 36.5 metres (119 ft 9 in).